PBnJK/smudge/README.md

 # Codename Smudge

-An Operating System by pbns
+A simple x86 OS by pedrob